anonymous2012000/UP-smart-contract/README.md

    1.2.
 Create a new file (e.g., FlexibleTagVerifier.sol) and paste the contract code.

-   1.3 Select the correct Solidity compiler version (e.g., 0.8.20 or higher).
+   1.3.
+Select the correct Solidity compiler version (e.g., 0.8.20 or higher).

    1.4.
 Compile the contract.

    1.5.
 Deploy the contract from the "Deploy & Run Transactions" panel.
 You don’t need to provide any constructor parameters.

+## Testing the Contract

+The core public function for testing is `verifyDegree3`.
+This function verifies that the sum of a set of degree-3 polynomials, minus an aggregate polynomial, is divisible by a degree-1 polynomial (zeta).
+This is useful for protocols where correctness of polynomial relations must be checked efficiently on-chain.